A Maze of Stars and Spring Water: Love and emotions

 May Fourth Movement inspired writers to express their feelings through personal stories and autobiographical poems and writings.
-Bing Xin uses the first-person perspective and elements of her life to writing her poetry.
+Bing Xin uses the first-person perspective and elements of her life to write her poetry.
 The autobiographical aspect of her poems is inspired by the sentiment of love she feels for her relatives.
 She uses the metaphor of nature as her mother and father to express her emotions for them.
-For instance, she expresses her love and sadness of missing her mother in the poem “Western hills, farewell.
-I cannot bear to leave you, but the memory of my mother lingers painfully”.
-She also writes to her father through the natural elements in the poem “Father-/Comes out into the moonlight./Let me hear you describe the sea”.
+For instance, she expresses her love and sadness of missing her mother in the poem "Western hills, farewell.
+I cannot bear to leave you, but the memory of my mother lingers painfully".
+She also writes to her father through the natural elements in the poem "Father-/Comes out into the moonlight./Let me hear you describe the sea".

 She also expresses her fear of the time destroying love, by using the lexical field of melancholia, loneliness, and death in opposition to life and love.
-The poem “Fate – /cannot even intellect resist you?/Life – Death,/All within your sway”.
-Life and death are represented by the natural elements such as seasons in the poem: “A man breaks off a flowering branch,/And puts it in a vase –/When autumn comes and fruits ripen,/He sighs over bare twigs”.
-The parallel between eternity and death is made through the opposition between the two lexical fields in poems like “And yet,/What I cast abroad is ephemeral,/What I seek is eternal”.
+The poem "Fate – /cannot even intellect resist you?/Life – Death,/All within your sway".
+Life and death are represented by the natural elements such as seasons in the poem: "A man breaks off a flowering branch,/And puts it in a vase –/When autumn comes and fruits ripen,/He sighs over bare twigs".
+The parallel between eternity and death is made through the opposition between the two lexical fields in poems like "And yet,/What I cast abroad is ephemeral,/What I seek is eternal".